-Our analysis has set out several potential strategies that achieve the 6.500-teacher supply target. including single-lever policies and combinations of different actions.
+Our analysis has set out several potential strategies that achieve the 6,500-teacher supply target, including single-lever policies and combinations of different actions.
 Policymakers therefore have choices to make, but also costs and trade-offs to consider.

 Figure 1 summarises the costs of these different routes that our analysis suggest could achieve the supply target.
-Achieving the supply target through pay increases alone comes with the highest cost, at £7.7bn per year from 2027/28 onwards10.
+Achieving the supply target through pay increases alone comes with the highest cost, at £4.9bn per year from 2026/27 onwards.
 Other scenarios that assume significant contributions from pay increases, such as combination 1 are also associated with relatively high cost.
 The current tight fiscal environment may preclude such measures from forming a significant part of an overall strategy.

-10 This is in addition to the cost increase of maintaining pay competitiveness that is assumed in the baseline scenario, of £2.1bn from 2027/28 onwards.
+&lt;sup>10 This is in addition to the cost increase of maintaining pay competitiveness that is assumed in the baseline scenario, of £2.1bn from 2026/27 onwards.